release-engineering/iib/README.md

     }
   ```

-* `iib_otel_tracing` - the boolean value which indicates if OpenTelemetry tracing is enabled in IIB.
-  This defaults to `False`.
 * `iib_request_related_bundles_dir` - the directory to write the request specific related bundles
   file.
 If `None`, per request related bundles files are not created.
 This defaults to `None`.
 * `iib_request_logs_dir` - the directory to write the request specific log files.
 If `None`, per